friebetill/obsidian-file-diff/README.md

 I created this plugin because I use SyncThing and it bothered me to clean up merge conflicts by hand.

 ## Installation

-At the moment, the [plugin is in review to be an official plugin](https://github.com/obsidianmd/obsidian-releases/pull/1621) (add a like to get it merged faster).
-Therefore, it must be installed manually:

-1. Download the `main.js`, `styles.css` and `manifest.json` from [the latest release](https://github.com/friebetill/obsidian-file-diff/releases/latest)
-2. Move the files to the plugin folder `VaultFolder/.obsidian/plugins/obsidian-file-diff/`

-When the plugin is officially release you can follow these steps to install the plugin:

 1. Search for "File Diff" in the community plugins of Obsidian
 2. Install the plugin